DemoMan444/BattleNox/README.md

 There are 3 waves based on the number of kills.
 Each wave summons new spiders in the spawn spot.

+## Still to do

+1. Fix lag (was not an issue with Unity version I previously used)

+2. End Menu get rid of btn menu inbetween

+3. Make Waves look better

+4. Fix positioning of spells, life and mana

+5. Make game more interesting by adding enemies, spells and items to equip

 ## Disclaimer

 I do not own prefabs, models, animations or any other visuals.